Gyeongju: Education

 Gyeongju is strongly associated with the education tradition of Hwarangdo ("Way of the Flower of Young Men") which was established and flourished during the Silla period.
 It is a military and philosophical code that offered the basis of training to Hwarang, a military cadet of youths from the aristocratic class.
 The training equally emphasized practicing academic and martial arts based on Buddhism and patriotism.
 A number of Silla's greatest generals and military leaders such as Kim Yu-sin were Hwarang who played a central role in Silla unification of the Korean peninsula.
-As Silla was integrated into the next ruling dynasty, Goryeo, the system declined and was officially disbanded in the Joseon dynasty.
+As Silla was integrated into the next ruling dynasty, Goryeo, the system declined and was officially disbanded in the Joseon period.
 However, the spirit and discipline were revived in the second half of the 20th century as a form of Korean martial arts with the same name.

 Formal education has a longer history in Gyeongju than anywhere else in South Korea.
 The Gukhak, or national academy, was established here in 682, at the beginning of the Unified Silla period.
 Its curriculum focused on the Confucian classics for local officials.
 After the fall of Silla in the 10th century, the Gukhak closed.
 However, due to Gyeongju's role as a provincial center under the Goryeo and early Joseon dynasties, the city was home to state-sponsored provincial schools (hyanggyo) under both dynasties such as Gyeongju Hyanggyo.
 During the later Joseon dynasty there were several seowon, or private Confucian academies, were set up in the city such as Oksan Seowon and Seoak Seowon.

 The education system of Gyeongju is the same as elsewhere in the country.
 Schooling begins with preschools; there are 65 in the city.
 This is followed by six years in elementary schools; Gyeongju has 46.
 Subsequently, students pass through three years of middle school.
 There are 19 middle schools in Gyeongju.
 High school education, which lasts for three years, is not compulsory, but most students attend and graduate from high school.
 Gyeongju is home to 21 high schools, of which 11 provide specialized technical training.
 At each of these levels, there is a mix of public and private institutions.
 All are overseen by the Gyeongju bureau of North Gyeongsang's Provincial Office of Education.
 Gyeongju is home to a school for the mentally disabled, which provides education to students from preschool to adult age.

 Gyeongju is home to four institutions of tertiary education.
 Sorabol College is a technical college in the district of Chunghyo-dong that offers majors specializing in tourism, leisure, health care and cosmetic treatments.

 Each of Gyeongju's three universities reflects the city's unique role.
 Dongguk and Uiduk universities are Buddhist institutions, reflecting that religion's link to the city.
 Gyeongju University, formerly Korea Tourism University, is strongly focused on tourism, reflecting its importance in the region.